 The PSE TAC Ordnance is a crossbow that is designed to be mounted on an AR rifle lower that you must provide (see Amazon.com price).
 This can offer an advantage as you have an endless level of customization, especially for the trigger.
 Due to the length of the power stroke, the TAC Ordnance only needs 150 lb. limbs to launch a 26.25” arrow at 405 fps.
 Due to the size of the arrow and its speed, this translates to 155 FPKE at the muzzle.
 This is an incredibly accurate crossbow, but due to its unwieldy length it is really best suited for target practice, unless you have a large hunting enclosure.
 Read our full review of the PSE TAC Ordnance here.

 Stryker Solution LS

-Stryker’s Solution LS comes in as the slowest in our list, but that is only in relative terms.
+Stryker’s Solution LS comes in as the slowest in our list, but that is only in relative terms (see Amazon.com price).
 Using 155 lb. limbs to push a 20” arrow at 390 fps, you are still going to be launching with a whopping 135 FPKE.
-Take a look at Amazon.com’s price on this crossbow.

 Due to the lower draw weight and moderate power stroke length, this is also the easiest of our list to cock.
 Read our full review of the Stryker Solution LS here.